Architectural & Design Patterns Catalog¶

 Pattern: Objects subscribe to events without knowing the publisher.

-Gateway as Observer (from events.gateway.ts):
+Gateway as Observer (from apps/order-service/src/gateway/events.gateway.ts):

 @WebSocketGateway({ namespace: '/events' })